aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ```
 head# cp /boot/firmware/* /srv/tftp
 ```
-Then edit the `cmdline.txt` file in the FTP server:
+Then edit the `cmdline.txt` file:
 ```
 #### /srv/tftp/cmdline.txt
 console=tty0 ip=dhcp root=/dev/nfs ro nfsroot=10.0.0.1:/image/pi4,vers=3,nolock panic=60 ipv6.disable=1 rootwait systemd.gpt_auto=no
 ```
-Remove the SD from the compute node, connect it to the server with an ethernet cable, and reboot it.
+Remove the SD card from the compute node, connect it to the server with an ethernet cable, and reboot it.
+If you have more than one compute nodes, then you should install the ethernet switch now and connect the head node and all compute nodes to it.
 Keep an eye on the syslog in the server to make sure the files are being served properly:
 ```
 head# tail -f /var/log/syslog
 ```
-The client should boot only up to some point, but it should not start completely because no root filesystem could be served, since the NFS server has not been installed yet.
+The compute node should boot only up to some point, but it should not start completely because no root filesystem could be served, since the NFS server has not been installed yet.

 ### Step 20: Set up the NFS server